dkw-aau/KG2PG/README.md

 </details>

-## Step 4.
-Loading transformed Graphs into Neo4j
+## 4. Loading transformed Graphs into Neo4j

 Use neo4j admin import to load the files into Neo4j.